aksommerville/spellingbee/README.md

 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?
 - [ ] Animate new tiles entering player's hand.
 - [ ] Make foe's charge bar blink when full.
+- [ ] Colorful icons in the status bar instead of text labels.
 - [ ] More helpful NPCs, esp near the start of each zone.
 - [ ] Proper graphics.
 - [x] I think we need a tiny victory song at the end of each battle.